Webhooks

 4. Handle Retries Gracefully

-If your endpoint returns a non-2xx status code, Hercle may retry the webhook.
-Ensure your system can handle duplicate deliveries safely.
+If your endpoint returns a non-2xx status code, Hercle will retry the webhook delivery using exponential backoff:

 5. Log Webhook Deliveries